subvisual/subvisual.com/src/posts/2020-06-08-going-remote.md

 * And finally: implement Margarita Tuesdays to the sound of Cardi B. If you're not allowed, implement them by yourself at home because you now have an awesome remote culture.

 Cheers,<br>Mendes

+---

+PS: We're hiring a front-end developer!
+We're remote friendly, incredibly curious and a lovely bunch!
+You can find more details on our [hiring blog post](https://subvisual.com/blog/posts/146-subvisual-is-hiring-a-frontend-developer/).